x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/decommission-on-premises-exchange.md

 ![State before decommissioning Exchange servers](media/c692f0af-6536-4bc9-950d-58a1e486525f.jpg)

 > [!TIP]
 > If you choose to remove ADFS from your infrastructure, Azure AD Connect will synchronize your on-premises credentials with the cloud.
-Each service will authenticate users independently: <br/>• **Office 365 identity services** will manage online requests <br/>• **Active directory** will manage the internal authentication <br/><br/> If you don't have any on-premises mailbox(es), you can safely decommission most of your exchange server(s), leaving one or more for user management purposes.
+Each service will authenticate users independently: <br/>• **Office 365 identity services** will manage online requests <br/>• **Active directory** will manage the internal authentication <br/><br/> If you don't have any on-premises mailbox(es), you can safely decommission most of your exchange server(s), leaving one or more for user management purposes, because the source of authority is still  defined as on-premises.

 ### To keep AD FS and directory synchronization and decommission most of the Exchange servers